sansya11/football/README.md

-# Football Player Re-Identification System
+# Player Re-Identification in Sports Footage (Single Feed)

-This project provides an end-to-end system for detecting and tracking football players in a video.
-It uses a YOLOv8 model for object detection and a custom simple centroid-based tracker to maintain consistent player IDs across frames.
+A complete, practical solution for automatically **detecting, tracking, and re-identifying players** in sports match videos from a single camera feed.
+The system uses a YOLOv11 deep learning model for detection and the Deep SORT algorithm for robust multi-object tracking and re-identification.
+All core logic is implemented in a single, easy-to-use script.

+---

 ## 🌟 Key Features

-- **Player Detection**: Utilizes a pre-trained YOLOv11 model to detect players and the ball.
+- **Player Detection:** Uses a pre-trained YOLOv11 model to identify players and the ball in each frame.
-- **Player Tracking**: A lightweight centroid-based tracker assigns and maintains unique IDs for each player.
+- **Player Tracking:** Employs Deep SORT, combining motion (Kalman filter) and appearance features for robust, consistent player IDs—even after occlusion.
+- **Re-Identification:** Maintains player IDs when players leave and re-enter the scene.
-- **Video Annotation**: Draws bounding boxes and track IDs on the video to visualize the results.
+- **Video Annotation:** Draws bounding boxes and IDs on the video for clear visualization.
-- **Single-File Implementation**: All code is contained in a single `run.py` script for simplicity and portability.
+- **Single-Script Pipeline:** All major functionality is in `run.py` for simplicity and portability.

-## 🚀 Usage
+---

 ### Installation